brharper-clgx/Daemon/backstory.md

 But eight mortal men --- even heavily armed and combat-readied --- are barely more than an inconvenience to the dark powers of the [Wild Hunt](#wild-hunt).
 Perceiving that they were being followed, the [Wild Hunt](#wild-hunt) paused to let their pursuers catch them.
 And like a cat toying with a mouse, the Hunt killed each of Daemon's men.
 Yet they left Daemon himself only a breath away from death.
 Inexplicably, the Hunt had now spared Daemon from death twice.

 ### **Isolation**
 Daemon's forged documents were soon discovered by the Flaming Fist.
 Daemon had anticipated this, but expected to come back victorious, thereby justifying his deceit.
 However, Daemon learned from a friend in Triel that the Fist had stripped Daemon of his position and placed a bounty on his head.
 Having made enemies with both the law and underground of Baldur's gate, there was no going back.

 Daemon wandered aimlessly for a time, reflecting on his situation.
 The aim of his entire adult life, the only thing he had lived for, now seemed unobtainable.
 An ordinary mortal could not take on the [Wild Hunt](#wild-hunt).
 For a time Daemon felt hollow, wandering from place to place like the walking dead.

 Somewhere in the High Moor, in the dead of night, Daemon awoke, sitting up on his bedroll by a waning fire, with absolute clarity about what he needed to do.
-He had read about powerful magical items that gave their owners supernatural abilities.
+Daemon's father traded in rare and magical items.
+Daemon had read that many such items could their owner extraordinary abilities.
 No mortal could take the [Wild Hunt](#wild-hunt), true, but Daemon could become more than mortal....

 ## **Additional Info**